Equine Assisted Learning Program

-Pal-O-Mine’s Equine Assisted Learning programs incorporate horses experientially for educational, and emotional, growth and learning.
+Pal-O-Mine’s Equine Assisted Learning programs incorporate horses experientially for educational and emotional, growth and learning.
 EAL uses alternative approaches to create positive and constructive learning experiences for children and adolescents who are at risk of failing in a traditional academic setting.
-EAL sessions incorporate guided, and safe, horse interactions, classroom instruction, positive interaction between students, animals, and adults, as well as the incorporation of grade-level appropriate reading, writing, art, and math skills.
-These approaches, combined with a varied and very specialized, teaching staff helps to reengage the typically disengaged or defiant student, and recreate a positive learning experience that carries over into the students’ traditional
+EAL sessions incorporate guided and safe horse interactions, positive interaction between students, animals and adults, as well as the incorporation of grade-level appropriate reading, writing, art and math skills.
+These approaches, combined with a varied and very specialized, teaching staff helps to reengage the typically disengaged or defiant student and recreate a positive learning experience that carries over into the students’ traditional classroom experiences.

-Our Equine Assisted Learning program follows the practices and guidelines of the Equine Assisted Growth and Learning Association (EAGALA), and our teaching staff has done extensive certification and continuing education in order to provide a student centered approach.
-We constantly search for and develop the most effective EAL curriculum, activities, and approaches.
+Our Equine Assisted Learning program follows the practices and guidelines of the Equine Assisted Growth and Learning Association (EAGALA) and our instructors have done extensive certification and continuing education in order to provide a student centered approach.
+We constantly search for and develop the most effective EAL curriculum, activities and approaches.
 Our main goal is to provide our students with a quality educational program that uses a different approach to education.